MediBeacon® Transdermal GFR Monitor and Reusable Sensor Receive CE Mark Under European Medical Device Regulation

-ST. LOUIS, March 31, 2026 (GLOBE NEWSWIRE) -- MediBeacon Inc., a medical technology company specializing in the advancement of fluorescent tracer agents and their transdermal detection, today announced receipt of European Union (EU) CE Mark certification under the EU Medical Device Regulation (MDR) for its TGFR™ Monitor and TGFR™ Reusable Sensor.
+NEW YORK, March 31, 2026 (GLOBE NEWSWIRE) -- INNOVATE Corp.
+(NYSE: VATE) (“INNOVATE” or the “Company”) announced today that MediBeacon Inc. (“MediBeacon”), a medical technology company specializing in the advancement of fluorescent tracer agents and their transdermal detection, and an equity method investment of INNOVATE, announced receipt of European Union (EU) CE Mark certification under the EU Medical Device Regulation (MDR) for its TGFR™ Monitor and TGFR™ Reusable Sensor.
 The certification confirms that the Monitor and Sensor have met the robust safety, quality, and performance standards required under the EU MDR 2017/745.

 “Obtaining the EU CE Mark is a significant milestone for MediBeacon,” said Steven Hanley, CEO and Co-Founder of MediBeacon.
 “As the TGFR™ System enters the clinic in the U.S. and China, the CE Mark allows for the potential use of the transdermal technology in clinical trials that include European sites.
 The achievement also underscores our commitment to meeting the highest quality and safety standards.”